Menu

 The Development Challenge

-In Sub-Saharan Africa, the quality of employment and opportunities for better jobs continue to be unequally distributed between men and women.
-In most developing countries, when women work, they tend to earn less (this phenomenon is known as the gender-wage gap), work in less productive jobs, and are overrepresented in unpaid family work and other forms of vulnerable work.
-Construction is among the traditionally male-dominated industries: women constitute only 9.5% of the global construction workforce.
-The Kenya Economic Survey tells us that the construction sector was the sixth largest sector for waged employment in 2019, contributing 7.5% of all waged jobs in the economy and creating 25,000 waged jobs in the preceding five years.
-Only 17% of these waged employees were female, and women occupied a far smaller percentage of skilled roles.
-This implies that there are systemic barriers to women breaking into a sector which grew by a rate of 6.4% in 2019, contributes 5.6% to GDP, and offers competitive wages with a premium on skills.
+In Sub-Saharan Africa, gender disparities persist in employment quality, with women facing lower earnings and limited opportunities for advancement.
+Women often earn less, work in less productive roles, and are overrepresented in unpaid family labour and vulnerable work.
+In construction, a traditionally male dominated industry, women constitute only 9.5% of the global construction workforce.
+According to the Kenya Economic Survey, the construction sector was the sixth largest for waged employment in 2019, contributing 7.5% of all waged jobs in the economy and creating 25,000 waged jobs in the preceding five years.
+However, only 17% of these waged employees were female, indicating systemic barriers to women's entry into a sector that offers competitive wages and skill premiums.

 lightbulb